2010 United States House of Representatives elections in Maine: District 2

 The 2nd district included Auburn, Bangor, Lewiston and Waterville.
-Its population was 94 percent white (see Race and ethnicity in the United States Census); 87 percent were high school graduates and 20 percent had received a bachelor's degree or higher.
+Its population was 94 percent white (see Race and ethnicity in the United States census); 87 percent were high school graduates and 20 percent had received a bachelor's degree or higher.
 Its median income was $40,812.
 In the 2008 presidential election the district gave 55 percent of its vote to Democratic nominee Barack Obama and 43 percent to Republican nominee John McCain.
 In 2010 the district had a Cook Partisan Voting Index of D+3.

 Democrat Mike Michaud, who took office in 2003, was the incumbent.
 Michaud was re-elected in 2008 with 67 percent of the vote.
 In 2010 Michaud's opponent in the general election was Republican nominee Jason Levesque, a businessman.
 Both Michaud and Levesque were unopposed in their primaries.
 Michaud raised $1,044,372 and spent $1,244,848.
 Levesque raised $542,626 and spent $529,783.

 In a poll of 678 likely voters, conducted by Public Policy Polling between September 2 and 6, 2010, Michaud led with 45 percent to Levesque's 38 percent, while 17 percent were undecided.
 A poll of 287 registered voters, conducted by Critical Insights (CI) on September 13, 2010, found Michaud leading with 48 percent to Levesque's 28 percent while 24 percent were undecided.
 In a poll with a statewide sample of 405, conducted by CI on September 27, 2010, Michaud had the support of 44 percent while 32 percent backed Levesque and 24 percent were undecided.
 A CI poll of 300 likely voters, conducted on October 10 and 11, 2010, found Michaud leading with 43 percent to Levesque's 30 percent while 26 percent were undecided.
 In a poll with a statewide sample of 501 likely voters, conducted by Pan Atlantic SMS Group between October 11 and 15, 2010, 49 percent of respondents supported Michaud while 29 percent favored Levesque and 22 percent were undecided.
 A poll of 305 likely voters, conducted by CI between October 13 and 17, 2010, found Michaud leading with 49 percent to Levesque's 30 percent, while 20 percent were undecided.
 In a CI poll of 326 likely voters, the results of which were published later in October 2010, Michaud led with 44 percent to Levesque's 40 percent while 14 percent remained undecided.

-In October 2010 The Cook Political Report rated the race as "likely Democratic".
-In November 2010 The Rothenberg Political Report rated the race as "Democrat favored".
-Prior to the election FiveThirtyEight's forecast gave Michaud a 92 percent chance of winning and projected that he would receive 55 percent of the vote to Levesque's 45 percent.

 On election day Michaud was re-elected with 55 percent of the vote to Levesque's 45 percent.
 Michaud was again re-elected in 2012 and unsuccessfully ran for Governor of Maine in 2014.
 He was succeeded by Republican Bruce Poliquin.